 Health Researchers Discover “Mysteries” in Malaysia’s Population Pyramid

-A shift in the Malaysian population pyramid has stumped Monash University Sunway campus researchers, raising questions on the suitability of existing national and state health policies.
+A shift in the Malaysian population pyramid has stumped Monash University Malaysia researchers, raising questions on the suitability of existing national and state health policies.

-The South East Asia Community Observatory (SEACO), located within Monash University Sunway campus, launched a population health study in Segamat, Johor, in March last year.
+The South East Asia Community Observatory (SEACO), located within Monash Malaysia campus, launched a population health study in Segamat, Johor, in March last year.

 The outstanding finding is that “rural flight” in the 20-45 age group creates a significant shift in the health and social needs of the community.